IIIF/website/source/event/2026/netherlands/index.md

 ### **Overview**

 * Location:
-    * Showcase: June 1, 2026 - Location TBD
+    * Showcase: June 1, 2026 - Tolhuistuin, Amsterdam, the Netherlands
     * Conference: June 2-3, 2026 - Scheltema, Leiden, the Netherlands
     * Reception: June 2, 2026 - Naturalis, Leiden, the Netherlands
-    * Birds of a Feather sessions, workshops,and meetings: June 4, 2024 - KB, nationale bibliotheek, The Hague, the Netherlands and Centrum voor familiegeschiedenis, The Hague, the Netherlands
+    * Birds of a Feather sessions, workshops,and meetings: June 4, 2026 - KB, nationale bibliotheek, The Hague, the Netherlands and Centrum voor familiegeschiedenis, The Hague, the Netherlands

 * Language: All event proceedings will be in English unless otherwise noted.